MartinaVin/KaleidoKids/README.md

 # kaleidokids

-KaleidoKids is a web-app service for primary school that allows students to self-evaluate their reading skills
+KaleidoKids is a web-app service for primary school that allows students to self-evaluate their reading skills.

 ## Getting Started